codewinsdotcom/PostgresClientKit/README.md

 # PostgresClientKit

-PostgresClientKit provides a friendly Swift API for operating against a PostgresSQL database.
+PostgresClientKit provides a friendly Swift API for operating against a PostgreSQL database.

 ## Features